-You may come across different terms to describe side effects that develop after treatment or are still present after treatment is over.
-There are two commonly used terms:
+There are different terms used to describe side effects that develop after treatment, or side effects that you still have after treatment is over.
+The two most commonly used terms are:

 - long-term effects

 Long-term effects begin during, or shortly after, treatment and do not go away in the 6 months after treatment.
 They may go away eventually on their own.
 Symptoms may slowly get better over 1 or 2 years after treatment ends, or even longer.
 Sometimes long-term effects are permanent.